Lecanyu/Notes/machine_learning/miscellaneous/index.md

 {% maincolumn 'assets/machine_learning/batch_normalization.png'%}

 Suppose input= [batch, height, width, depth].
-If we use axes= [0,1,2] to calculate (e.g. mean, var = tf.nn.moments(input, axes=[0, 1, 2])), then the output will be a 1-D vector with size=depth.
+If we use axes= [0,1,2] to calculate (e.g. mean, var = tf.nn.moments(input, axes=[0, 1, 2])), then the output of mean, var will be a 1-D vector with size=depth.
-If we use axes=[0] to calculate, then the output will be a 3-D vector with size=[height, width, depth].
+If we use axes=[0] to calculate, then the output of mean, var will be a 3-D vector with size=[height, width, depth].
 The picture below demonstrates this 3-D vector case.

 {% maincolumn 'assets/machine_learning/batch_normalization_ex.png'%}

+## Group normalization
+The comparison between several normalization methods
+{% maincolumn 'assets/machine_learning/group_normalization.png'%}

+Batch normalization has several defects:

+1. BN only works fine with large batch size, but this cannot guaranteed on complex tasks (e.g. object detection) due to insufficient memory.
+2. BN use mini-batch's mean and variance to normalize during training, but use moving-average (滑动平均) mean and variance to normalize during testing.
+It introduces inconsistency, especially when data distribution between training and testing are different.

+Unlike BN to normalize on dimension [batch, width, height], the group normalization (GN) try to normalize on dimension [width, height, channel=k] (k is a hyperparameter).
+It doesn't matter with batch.
+So it solves the first defect.
+Moreover, GN always use moving-average mean and variance during training and testing. {% sidenote 10, "IN, LN and GN doesn't use batch dimension to normalize."%}

 ## Recurrent Neural Network (RNN)